OneCent01/GuestBookAPI/README.md

 `git push heroku master`
 7. In a browser, open the application at the assigned endpoint (you'll see it in the terminal after the previous command)

-Can be found an already deployed instance here: https://limitless-bayou-46474.herokuapp.com/
+An already deployed instance can be found here: https://limitless-bayou-46474.herokuapp.com/